-Your major in English as a Second Language Teacher Education will give you the training you need to effectively educate K-12 students in English as a second language.
+The Bachelor of Arts in English as a Second Language with preparation for K-12 teacher licensure will give you the training and field experience to effectively educate students in English as a second language.

 Through comprehensive coursework in English and teacher education, you’ll gain the knowledge and skills to help students excel.
 You’ll develop and refine your knowledge of the English language.
 You’ll also develop proficiency in a foreign language.
 You’ll learn best practices for planning and implementing classroom instruction, along with appropriate teaching methods for different ages and backgrounds.

 The Student NC Association of Education helps majors develop professional abilities while providing important networking and leadership opportunities.